sneakers-the-rat/surveillance-graphs/_sections/_ideology/kgs_and_ai.md

 	- Specifically layering KGs in between LLMS: {% cite huEmpoweringLanguageModels2022 %} (from microsoft)
 - but it gets deeper!now the goal is to rethink search away from directing you to other resources, but provide the information directly.
 	- these are entertwined with the dreams for personal assistants et al.
+	- home assistants have not worked before because they sort of sucked and just were search engines... but if they can sort of prompt you and talk back to you and people legit start asking them everything as people are doing with chatGPT then that sort of changes the game right?

 - These are all done 'behind the scenes' because the ideology of the Cloud Service Provider is that things are hard and the role of the platform is to provide convenience.